ferrumnet/techpaper/README.md

 Ferrum Network is designed with flexibility, scalability and specialization in mind.
 Ferrum Side Networks can seamlessly interact with the main Ferrum Network, while keeping their load off of the main network, thereby improving scalability and facilitating innovation and specialization.

 ![Figure 7](img/figure7.png)
+Figure 7 - Ferrum Side Networks - side networks can seamlessly interact with the main Ferrum network while keeping their load off the main network

 In addition of scalability, Ferrum Colonies allows for specialization of sub-networks.
 For example, a small nation state decides to adopt a digital currency, which they control completely, yet must interact with the external world.
 They can adopt a Ferrum spin-off for their economy and issue their currency without concern of being dependent on a network that they do not control.
 Another example is a spin-off that is adopted by a scientific community to study Genome models.
 Such a network has specialized needs, such as memory and processor heavy smart contracts, or high bandwidth, and they may wish to limit submitting transactions on the network only to the members of the community.
 Such a sub-network can create a Ferrum spin-off for their specialized needs, yet be able to interact to the external world, sell their results, receive money, and so forth, all through their connection to the main Ferrum Network.